billlee77/PMT_decoder_n_anaylsis/batch/README.md

 ######## Some additional commands that are helpful with swif: ########

-swif run 			   = start running your workflow after executing swif.py script swif list    			   = check on the status of your workflows swif cancel my_workflow -delete    = cancel my_workflow and delete all jobs
+swif run my_workflow 		   = start running your workflow after executing swif.py script swif list    			   = check on the status of your workflows swif cancel my_workflow -delete    = cancel my_workflow and delete all jobs